-The tourism score favors clear, rainless days with perceived temperatures between 65°F and 80°F. Based on this score, the best time of year to visit İstanbul for general outdoor tourist activities is from late May to late September, with a peak score in the last week of June.
+The tourism score favors clear, rainless days with perceived temperatures between 65°F and 80°F. Based on this score, the best time of year to visit İstanbul for general outdoor tourist activities is from late May to early October, with a peak score in the last week of June.

 The beach/pool score favors clear, rainless days with perceived temperatures between 75°F and 90°F. Based on this score, the best time of year to visit İstanbul for hot-weather activities is from late June to late August, with a peak score in the last week of July.